TutulDevs/MD/React/Sections/S17-Practice.md

 * Using Context to add meals into the cart.
 * Displayed items with total price and button in the cart.
 * Get to work on the updating the same item for more.
+* Added add item function on the cart '+' button.
+It's multiplying tho.
+* Fixed the problem of adding item on cart.
+It's now increamenting by 1.
+Great!
+*